 The number of faculty publications is one measure of faculty research productivity.

 Published outputs cannot be used to compare faculty research productivity across disciplines.
-While all academic disciplines strive for excellence, different disciplines have different standards of merit and validation in terms of types, frequency and venues for the dissemination of research.
+The range of types, frequency and venues for the dissemination of research varies greatly among academic disciplines.
 Also, the number of newly hired faculty and researchers can affect a campus's measure here, as it takes time for a new hire to publish articles.

 Some disciplines favor shorter, multi-authored publications while other disciplines favor longer, sole-authored publications.
 Co-authorship, for example, is more common in the life and physical sciences, where credit may be shared with a team of researchers, than in the social sciences and humanities, where papers tend to be single-authored.
 Thus, faculty in the life and physical sciences may have more publications credited to them than faculty in the social sciences and humanities, in part because of different publication norms.

 Faculty in the social sciences and the humanities also publish books as well as scholarly articles; however, the 2012 Web of Science database, from which the data for this indicator are drawn, focuses principally on journals, and its coverage of books is much less thorough.
 Thus, it underestimates faculty research contributions in the arts, social sciences and humanities.

 Source: Web of Science and UC Corporate Personnel System.
 All UCSF publications are included in health/life sciences.
 Eligible PI count is from winter 2011-12.
 Information on eligible principal investigators (PI) can be found in Indicator 10.2.6.